carleenaortega/group_06-1/Milestone_4/README.md

 1. In Milestone_4 in your terminal: \
 `Rscript app.R`

-2.Copy the numbers after "fire started at" and paste into address bar
+2. Copy the numbers after "fire started at" and paste into address bar